North American Model of Wildlife Conservation: History

 Since early colonial years, there were few laws protecting fish and wildlife on North American continent, and its wildlife resources took a heavy toll.
 Market hunters took fish and wildlife at will while habitat disappeared under plow and roads, resulting in devastating reductions in wildlife populations.
-Some species, like the passenger pigeon, were exploited to the point of no return; others such as American bison, white-tailed deer and wild turkeys, were pushed to the edge of extinction.
-Led by conservation leaders like Aldo Leopold, Teddy Roosevelt and John Muir, hunting and fishing community came together, and used politics and power to make great strides for conserving North America's vast wildlife resources.
+Some species, like the passenger pigeon, were exploited to extinction; others, such as American bison, white-tailed deer, and wild turkeys, declined to a fraction of their original population.
+Led by conservation leaders like Aldo Leopold, Teddy Roosevelt, and John Muir, hunting and fishing communities came together, and used politics and power to make great strides for conserving North America's vast wildlife resources.

 As the tides turned for conservation, important laws were passed, including the Migratory Bird Treaty Act of 1918, the Migratory Bird Hunting and Conservation Stamp Act of 1934, the Wildlife Restoration Act of 1937, and the Sport Fish Restoration Act of 1950 (currently known as the Pittman-Robertson Act and Dingell-Johnson Act).
 Collectively, these acts laid the foundation for a funding mechanism to state wildlife management agencies and are a large part of the U.S. Fish and Wildlife Service's history.

 The acts formed a partnership between states, industry, and the federal government.
 They comprise, on average, more than 75% of a state fish and wildlife agency's annual budget, according to the Association of Fish and Wildlife Agencies.
 The Service works closely with industry and states to ensure the funds are spent on conservation programs that meet the purposes of the acts.

 Through self-imposed excise taxes on hunting, shooting, archery and angling equipment, and a tax on boating fuels, hunters, recreational shooters and anglers have generated approximately $25.5 billion for wildlife and habitat conservation since 1937.
 These Wildlife Restoration and Sport Fish Restoration revenues, raised through the Pittman-Robertson Act and Dingell-Johnson Act, are managed by the U.S. Fish and Wildlife's Wildlife and Sport Fish Restoration Program.
 In 2022, a record $1.5 billion was distributed to states and territories through the program.